vossisboss/pyconwagtail2024/README.md

 )
 ```

-Now create a subclass of `StructValue` that we'll use to compute what we want the alt text to be depending on which field in the block is set, if any:
+Now create a subclass of `StructValue` that we'll use to compute what we want the alt text to be depending on which field in the block is set, if any.
+Place this above your `ImageBlock` class:

 ```python
 class ImageStructValue(StructValue):